TIBCOSoftware/js-visualize/Readme.md

 <b>[Parameter passing on selection]</b>, <b>[parameter in a new page]</b>

-Select from a chart series to pass a paramater into a secondary report.
-In addition pass this same paramater into a new page/tab.
+Select from a chart series to pass a parameter into a secondary report.
+In addition pass this same parameter into a new page/tab.

 ### Events